0xAX/asm/content/asm_3.md

 	add rax, rbx
 	;; Move to the next character in the command line argument string. inc rsi
-	;; Repeat until we do not reach the end of the string. jmp __repeat
+	;; Repeat until we reach the end of the string. jmp __repeat
 __return:
 	;; Return from the str_to_int procedure.
 	ret

-;; Convert the sum to string and print it on the screen.
+;; Convert the sum to a string and print it on the screen.
 int_to_str:
 	;; High part of the dividend.
 The low part is in the rax register. mov rdx, 0